lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Clients/BotClient.md

 # DirectMessagesByChannelId field

-All the direct messages that we have seen by channel Id
+All the direct messages that we have seen by channel ID

 ```csharp
 public readonly Hash<Snowflake, DiscordChannel> DirectMessagesByChannelId;